 Neuroblastoma is a rare form of cancer that usually affects infants and young children.
 It is a solid cancerous tumor that typically starts in the tissue of the adrenal glands or spinal nerves, and then spreads to other parts of the body.
 Neuroblasts are immature nerve cells found in unborn babies.
 Normal neuroblasts mature into nerve cells or adrenal medulla cells, which are cells found in the center of the adrenal gland.
 Neuroblastoma forms when neuroblasts don’t mature properly.
 Sometimes, babies are born with small clusters of neuroblasts that eventually mature into nerve cells and do not become cancer.
 A neuroblast that does not mature can continue to grow, forming a mass called a tumor.
 With improved treatment, more and more children with neuroblastoma have a good chance of remission and a cure.

 Our Haworth Innovative Therapeutics Clinic is a leader in precision medicine for childhood cancer.
 We are proud to offer young patients access to clinical trials and the latest treatment strategies for neuroblastoma.
-We offer phase I and phase II trials that include a sophisticated gene analysis of a tumor sample so that personalized treatment can be designed specifically for each individual child.
 If surgery is needed as part of treatment, we collaborate with our pediatric surgeons and neurosurgeons, who are skilled at helping kids of all ages.